Solution · Fitness & Recreation

 Week-four retention and churn preventionReactive.
 Noticed only when the member stops showing up.Monthly email blast; no attendance-triggered re-engagement sequencesEcho triggers re-engagement at day 7, day 21, and before class-pack expiry

-Class schedule and format visibility on GoogleSporadic Mindbody, Glofox, or Mariana Tek updates when staff remembersOccasional Google Business Profile posts; no citation managementLila keeps your Maps listing optimised for class-format queries continuously
+Class schedule and format visibility on GoogleSporadic Mindbody, Glofox, or Mariana Tek updates when staff remembersOccasional Google Business Profile posts; no citation managementLila keeps your Maps listing optimized for class-format queries continuously

 Reporting (CAC · length-of-membership · class fill rate)Monthly export from Mindbody or Glofox, if pulledPDF summary with limited access to membership dataLive Sage dashboard: CAC by channel, average length-of-membership, fill rate by slot